 Kimura's most recent project is entitled EIGENSPACE.
 For violinists, bowing motion is kind of an 'arc', which involves arm motions that include 'inertia' movements before and after the strokes.
-In EIGENSPACE (2011), this 'inertia' movement is incorporated to interact with the audio and video.
+In EIGENSPACE (2011), this 'inertia' movement is incorporated to interact with the audio and video (see Figure 6).